vipingup17/commenting-system/README.md

 ```
 where pk is the primary key of a comment or a reply

-To get a comment, send an HTTP GET request on the above URL with pk as an integer (the primary key of the comment)
+To fetch a comment and all of it's replies, send an HTTP GET request on the above URL with pk as an integer (the primary key of the comment)

 To delete a comment, send an HTTP DELETE request on the above URL with pk as an integer (the primary key of the comment)

 To edit a comment, send an HTTP PATCH request on the above URL with a sample body as follows:

-Suppose you want to edit a comment with id as 5, then your URL will be http://3.15.40.213/comments/pk and the body will be as follows:
+* Suppose you want to edit a comment with id as 5, then your URL will be http://3.15.40.213/comments/5 and the body will be as follows:

 ```
 {